-SECTION 1 Our plan must honor your rights as a member of the plan 146 Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.) Section 1.2 We must ensure that you get timely access to your covered services and drugs Section 1.3 We must protect the privacy of your personal health information 147 Section 1.4 We must give you information about the plan, its network of providers, and your covered services Section 1.5 We must support your right to make decisions about your care Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected?
-Section 1.8 How to get more information about your rights SECTION 2 You have some responsibilities as a member of the plan Section 2.1 What are your responsibilities?

-SECTION 1 Our plan must honor your rights as a member of the plan
+Our plan must honor your rights as a member of the plan .
+145 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.) .
+145 We must ensure that you get timely access to your covered services and drugs .
+146 We must protect the privacy of your personal health information .
+146 We must give you information about the plan, its network of providers, and your covered services .
+147 We must support your right to make decisions about your care .
+148 You have the right to make complaints and to ask us to reconsider decisions we have made .
+150 What can you do if you believe you are being treated unfairly or your rights are not being respected? .
+150 How to get more information about your rights .
+151 You have some responsibilities as a member of the plan .
+151 What are your responsibilities? .
+151 other than English, in braille, in large print, or other alternate formats, etc.) We must ensure that you get timely access to your covered services and drugs We must protect the privacy of your personal health information We must give you information about the plan, its network of providers, and your covered services We must support your right to make decisions about your care You have the right to make complaints and to ask us to reconsider decisions we have made What can you do if you believe you are being treated unfairly or your rights are not being respected?
+How to get more information about your rights You have some responsibilities as a member of the plan

-Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.)
+SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.)